 The Problem Co-Worker

 Imagine Blubby is dropped off in the morning and unleashes a load in his kennel immediately upon arrival.
-Maybe Mrs. Ina Hurry was too busy to walk him.
+Maybe Mrs. Inna Hurry was too busy to walk him.
 And he is admitted for what ailment?
 Bloody diarrhea.

-It’s not even 8 o’clock in the morning yet, and Mrs. Ina Hurry was too frazzled to give you a proper history when she dropped Blubby off.
+It’s not even 8 in the morning yet, and Mrs. Inna Hurry was too frazzled to give you a proper history when she dropped Blubby off.

-Then she forgot to put her cell phone down on the admit sheet, so the vet is blaming you for not being able to get in touch with her.
-And now Ms. Gel Manicure, your coworker, is nowhere to be found to help with the bloody Blubby poo poo cleanup.
+Then she forgot to put her cellphone number down on the admit sheet, so the vet is blaming you for not being able to get in touch with her.
+And now Ms. Gel Manicure, your co-worker, is nowhere to be found to help with the bloody Blubby poo-poo cleanup.

 Repeat quietly this mantra: